 An employer may provide its own notice, if it includes all the required information, or use the Department of Labor's sample notice forms.

-The Department of Labor currently offers sample pay notice forms in the following languages: Spanish, Chinese, Haitian Creole, Korean, Bengali, Polish, and dol.ny.gov/forms-and-publications
+The Department of Labor currently offers sample pay notice forms in the following languages: Spanish, Chinese, Haitian Creole, Korean, Bengali, Polish, and Russian.
+They are available at:

+dol.ny.gov/forms-and-publications